TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 #### What about link tags?

 Notice how we don't link our CSS file in our HTML template like we would've done before.
 While you could do this with one of the loaders from the next section, in the real world, projects often contain many moving parts and many modules.
-Eventually, it becomes easier to work with multiple smaller CSS files that you import in the modules they're needed.
+Eventually, it becomes easier to work with multiple smaller CSS files that you import in the modules where they're needed.
 There are even ways those files can be scoped only to those modules and not globally!

 We're only introducing the minimum to allow you to import your CSS into your JavaScript, but many build tools and more sophisticated bundler configurations will do a lot more to imported CSS than what we're showing here.